 This is Pico De Gallo.
 Whether you are eating a Spanish or Mexican meal and you need a spicy condiment to go with it or if you just want something with a little bite to go with some chips, you can’t go wrong with Pico De Gallo.
 But be forewarned if you don’t like hot and spicy food.
 Pico De Gallo can get a little hot.
 Personally, I love it with chips or sprinkled on my tacos.
-Enjoy this recipe from us at .
+Enjoy this recipe from all of us at .

 - 5 medium-sized tomatoes, finely chopped